datature/portal/README.md

 ## Sample Weights

-We have provided sample weights for you to test portal:
+We have provided sample weights for you to test Portal:

 | Dataset                          | Description                                           |     Download Link      |
 | -------------------------------- | ----------------------------------------------------- | :--------------------: |